Daniel300v/FPGA-perceptron/README.md

 ```

 #Project limitations
-To reduce the complexity of the project, so that a prototype can be produced within a reasonable amount of time,
+To reduce the complexity of the project, so that a prototype can be produced within a reasonable amount of time, some limitations have been placed on the project.